Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

 \subsection{Main Results (RQ1)}

 \Cref{tab:main} presents the overall performance comparison of DeepInterestGR against all baselines on three Amazon Review datasets.
 We make the following observations:

-\paratitle{DeepInterestGR achieves consistent state-of-the-art performance.} DeepInterestGR outperforms all baselines across all three datasets and all evaluation metrics, achieving relative improvements of 9.2\%--15.1\% over the strongest baseline (S-DPO).
-Notably, on the Sports dataset, DeepInterestGR achieves HR@5 of 0.0452, surpassing S-DPO by 17.4\% and MiniOneRec by 9.4\%.
-These consistent gains across diverse product domains---Beauty, Sports, and Musical Instruments---demonstrate the robustness and generalizability of our framework.
+\paratitle{DeepInterestGR achieves the best performance among compared baselines.} DeepInterestGR outperforms all compared baselines across all three datasets and all evaluation metrics, achieving relative improvements of 9.2\%--15.1\% over the strongest baseline for each metric in \Cref{tab:main}.
+The strongest baseline is usually MiniOneRec, while S-DPO is the strongest RL/preference-optimized baseline.
+For example, on the Sports dataset, DeepInterestGR achieves HR@5 of 0.0452, surpassing MiniOneRec by 13.6\% and S-DPO by 17.4\%.
+These consistent gains across Beauty, Sports, and Musical Instruments suggest that intent-enriched SID construction is beneficial in the evaluated product domains, although we do not claim full-category generalization beyond these datasets.